aaronland/fingerprint/README.md

 ![](docs/images/fingerprint-drawing-mixed-640.png)

+It is possible to use both `Lines` and `Curves` in a single drawing.

 ### Import and Export

 Individual drawings can be exported as PNG, JPEG, SVG and JSON files on devices that support the [File API](https://developer.mozilla.org/en-US/docs/Web/API/File_API).
 Drawings, stored in the SVG format, can be re-imported in to the application (assuming support for the `File` API).